vincenzomadaghiele/RL-impro/README.md

 # A reinforcement learning agent for live sound improvisation

-This is the official repository of the RL improvisation project.
+This is the repository of the RL improvisation project.
-It contains all the code for the paper:
+It contains the code for the paper:

 > Vincenzo Madaghiele, Stefano Fasciani.
 > [**A listening agent for live control of synthesis parameters using reinforcement learning**]().
 > In _Proceedings of AI and Music Creativity Conference (AIMC) 2024_, 9-11 September 2024, Oxford (UK).

-## Instructions
+## Running the code

-The features are only computed using Flucoma to ensure compatibility between PD and python in a live scenario.
+### Install dependencies
+This project employs python code for machine learning and Pure Data for sound synthesis.
+Pure Data (PD) is an open source computer music environment, it can be downloaded [here](https://puredata.info/downloads).
+The [Flucoma](https://www.flucoma.org/) library for Pure Data is used for computation of sound descriptor in its PD implementation.
+Installation instructions for Flucoma with PD can be found [here](https://learn.flucoma.org/installation/pd/).
+The `zexy` library for PD is used in OSC communication, it can be installed by typing `zexy` in the deken externals manager (`Help -> find externals`) and clicking on `install`.

 ### Generate lookup table for a custom synth